 After graduating from Bard College in New York, Kerry moved to former East Germany, an exciting place to be shortly after the fall of the Berlin Wall.
 Her first teaching job was teaching former Russian teachers to become English teachers.
 After returning to the U.S., she taught writing and literature at UC Davis, where she was pursuing her Ph.D.

 Kerry first heard about Sonoma Academy from Jamie Murray, her husband, who was the first hire for the SA Humanities department.
 A few years later, while she was still teaching at Davis, Kerry was awarded a dissertation fellowship.
 Her dissertation was mostly completed, so she had a lot of free time that year.
 To keep busy, Kerry became a writing tutor at SA.
 She would go surfing every morning and then come to school in the afternoon to the tutor.
 Eventually, Kerry decided to leave Davis to become a Humanities teacher at SA, attracted by the job stability and the freedom to develop her own curriculum.
 “At SA, I can teach material that I'm actually excited about, rather than having to manufacture excitement,” she says.

 Kerry is an avid rock climber, and she loves teaching people to rock climb, too.
-She laughs, “I have almost no practical know-how: I'm not good at plumbing, leveling floors, fixing appliances, or installing light fixtures —so it gives me immense satisfaction to be able to teach another person how to tie a multi-step knot.”
+“I have almost no practical know-how: I'm not good at plumbing, leveling floors, fixing appliances, or installing light fixtures—so it gives me immense satisfaction to be able to teach another person how to tie a multi-step knot.”

 From philosopher role-playing to thought experiments and practicing spy signals, there is never a dull moment in Kerry’s classroom.
 She loves to teach Humanities II because sophomores are her favorite age.
 “They are energetic, but not too spazzy,” she says.
 “Once in a while, there's a moment when the whole class is laughing together.
 Nothing can beat that!”